itbellix/baton-robotic-rehab/README.md

 - _strain maps_, which give insights into how tendons are elongated during the rehabilitation movement (as a consequence of the position of the patient, and of the activation in the corresponding muscles)
 - _skeletal dynamics_, capturing the way in which the human position evolves as a function of torques applied to the human model

-These two elements are combined in an optimal control problem, that can be solved efficiently in 0.12 s over a time horizon of 1 s divided in 10 steps.
+These two elements are combined in an optimal control problem that can be solved efficiently in 0.12 s over a time horizon of 1 s divided into 10 steps.

 We exploit a customized version of OpenSimAD that allows us to retrieve a differentiable expression for the dynamics of the original OpenSim model, and can be natively interfaced with CasADi.